 Our new ACTS Prayer Cards are the most recent addition to our prayer cards collection.
 These cards will help guide the prayers of kids and teens and help them go even deeper as they explore God’s character in connection with how that truth should affect their life.

 Modeled after Jesus’ example prayer for the disciples, the ACTS acronym covers four big parts of prayer: A—adoration, C—confession, T—thanksgiving, S—supplication.
 Focusing on all four of these things in their prayer time will help your child keep the right mindset as they bring their requests to God.

 Parents can use both these sets of cards with young children, praying and reading through them as a family.
 As children get older, they have the freedom to use the cards to support their own prayer life.

 What’s important is to record your requests and then note when God answers.
 This helps kids see God at work in their lives.
-Being diligent to point this out will grow their faith tremendously!
+Being diligent in pointing this out will grow their faith tremendously!
 Not to mention, remembering the great things God has done is an amazing comfort when trials come.

 Through practical tools & Bible-based resources, Kim Sorgius is dedicated to helping your family GROW in faith so you can be Not Consumed by life’s struggles.
 Author of popular kid’s devotional Bible studies and practical homeschooling tools, Kim has a master’s degree in education and curriculum design coupled with over 2 decades of experience working with kids and teens.
 Above all, her most treasured job is mother and homeschool teacher of four amazing kiddos.